-Background: Effective marketing in today's world benefits from planning and coordination.
+Background: Effective marketing in today's world benefits from skill and coordination.
 ACA's email communications consider the following:

-- Frequency We take care that the frequency of emails from ACA isn't frustrating for members.
-We schedule emails to prevent the feeling of being overloaded with ACA emails. - Brand We believe ACA's brand is how ACA is recognized by our members, the public, and the business community.
-To maintain our brand we prioritize voice, consistency, and brand standards. - Trust ACA has legal and practical reasons to protect members' and contacts' personal information. - Tracking We use a number of digital tracking tools to find the most compelling subject line, and we use those built-in metrics to track opens, conversions, and clickthrough rates.
+- Frequency We take care that the frequency of emails from ACA isn't frustrating members.
+We schedule emails to prevent the feeling of being overloaded with ACA emails. - Brand We remember that ACA's brand and reputation is at stake in every communication we send. - Voice Our editorial team reviews copy for grammar and word choices, but also uses a cohesive voice that members will recognize. - Trust Members have trusted ACA to handle carefully the personal information they have shared with ACA.
+We have moral, legal, and practical reasons to protect their personal information. - Tracking We take advantage of our email marketing tools to ensure messages are properly formatted and use built-in metrics to track opens and clickthrough rates.